xun19/easy-ring/README.md

 | 艾吉奥之家（EZIOS_FAMILY） | '.6 - 1 - 2 - 3 - .6 - 1 - 2 - 1 - .6 - 1 - 2 - 3 - .6 - 1 - 2 - 1 - .6 - 1 - 2 - 3 - 6 - 7 - 1. - 2. - 3. - - - - - -' |
 | 天空之城（CASTLE_IN_THE_SKY） | '.6 .7 1 - - .7 1 - 3 - .7 - - - - .3 .3 .6 - - .5 .6 - 1 - .5 - - - - .3 .3 .4 - - .3 .4 - 1 - .3 - - - - 1 1 1 .7 - - .4 .4 - .7 - .7 - - - - -' |

-This actually uses the front-end technology of the Web Audio API.
-This piece is thanks to the inspiration of Zhang Xinxu (https://www.zhangxinxu.com/wordpress/2017/06/html5-web-audio-api-js-ux-voice/) and the front-end Wang Rui
-The MusicBox component is supported 👍 by the https://www.jianshu.com/p/4f4c8bbd9775, https://www.zhanhu56.com/h5/music_box/, https://github.com/chchlsh/MusicBox, and their inspiration and help make this component more expansive and fun.

 ### 3）Built-in default sound effects
 If no value is passed to the src parameter or the musicText parameter, the component will use the default sound effect.
 The current default sound effect is Ezio's Family, a theme song for the game Assassin's Creed.